Skip to Main Content

 How it works: It uses mRNA technology, which is a way of sending instructions to host cells in the body for making copies of a spike protein (like the spikes you see sticking out of the coronavirus in pictures).
 Our cells recognize that this protein doesn’t belong, and the immune system reacts by activating immune cells and producing antibodies.
 This will prompt the body to recognize and attack the real SARS CoV-2 spike protein if you become exposed to the actual virus.

-How well it works: Pfizer-BioNTech’s initial Phase 3 clinical data for its vaccine in December 2020 showed 95% efficacy for preventing symptomatic COVID-19 in adults after two doses.
-Later data on real-world effectiveness showed that the protection from the mRNA two-dose primary series waned over time, but booster doses brought the immune system back to robust levels.
+In December 2020, Pfizer-BioNTech’s Phase 3 clinical data for its original vaccine showed 95% efficacy for preventing symptomatic COVID.
+Later data on real-world effectiveness for adults showed that the protection from the mRNA two-dose primary series waned over time, suggesting that updated vaccines would be needed to bring the immune system back to robust levels.

 Moderna